Codibre/bitbucket-ext/README.md

 ## How to use it

-First, create your config-file in your home or current folder with the following properties:
+First, create your config file named **bitbucket-ext.json** in your home or current folder with the following properties:

 ```ts
 {